IPad (9th generation)

-The iPad (9th generation) (also referred to as the iPad 10.2-inch) is a tablet computer developed and marketed by Apple as the successor to the eighth-generation iPad.
+The iPad (9th generation) (also referred to as the iPad 10.2 in) is a tablet computer developed and marketed by Apple as the successor to the eighth-generation iPad.
 It was announced on September 14, 2021, and released on September 24.
 The ninth-generation iPad was discontinued on May 7, 2024, with the announcement of the iPad Air (6th generation) and the iPad Pro (7th generation).
 It was the last iPad model to have a home button, Lightning port and headphone jack.
-The iPad of the 9th generation was later replaced with the 10th generation in October 2022 after the release of iPhone 14.
+The iPad (9th generation) was replaced with the 10th generation in October 2022 after the release of the iPhone 14 and iPhone 13.

 Features

 The ninth-generation iPad has the same design as the seventh- and eighth-generation iPads, although all color options now come with a black display bezel, and the gold color option has been removed.
 It is compatible with the first-generation Apple Pencil, and the Smart Keyboard and Smart Connector for keyboard attachments.
-It uses the Apple A13 Bionic chip which was previously seen in the iPhone 11 in 2019, which Apple claims gives a 20% CPU, GPU, and Neural Engine increase in performance compared to its predecessor.
-It features a 10.2-inch Retina display identical to the previous models, with 1620 by 2160 pixels at a density of 264 PPI, and includes True Tone technology, meaning the display can adjust its color temperature based on the surrounding light temperature.
+It uses the Apple A13 Bionic chip previously seen in the iPhone 11 in 2019, which Apple claims gives a 20% CPU, GPU, and Neural Engine increase in performance compared to its predecessor.
+It features a 10.2 in Retina display identical to the previous models, with 1620 by 2160 pixels at a density of 264 PPI, and includes True Tone technology, meaning the display can adjust its color temperature based on the surrounding light temperature; marking the debut for the feature on an entry-level iPad.
+It is also the first entry-level iPad to support Apple Center Stage.
 A new 12 MP front camera (122 degree wide-angle) is fitted in place of the 1.2 MP camera of previous models, which features Center Stage technology that detects the user and moves the camera view accordingly during video recording and calls.
 The rear 8 MP camera is from the earlier iPad Air 2.
 The base storage is doubled to 64 GB. iPadOS 15 is pre-installed at release.
-The iPad (9th generation) was the last generation iPad to have a home button, headphone jack and Lightning Port.
+The iPad (9th generation) was the last generation iPad to have a home button, headphone jack and Lightning port.

 Reception

 The New York Times called the 9th-generation iPad "the best tablet for almost anyone" in 2022, praising its price, performance and features.
-CNET gave it a 8.1/10, and praised the iPad for its performance and increased storage over its predecessor, while finding fault with its design, which was perceived as outdated.
+CNET gave it an 8.1/10, and praised the iPad for its performance and increased storage over its predecessor, while finding fault with its design, which was perceived as outdated.
+PC Mag praised the iPad for its performance, storage, and display, stating "For the price, it’s hard to expect too much more", though the speakers were criticized for their audio quality.